TL;DR

 | Cost | Most affordable | Affordable | Higher premium |

 A specialised form of cover, Gift Inter Vivos Insurance, is designed for those planning their estate.
 If you gift a large sum of money or an asset, it may still be subject to Inheritance Tax if you die within seven years.
-This policy pays out a lump sum to cover that potential tax bill, ensuring your beneficiaries receive the full value of your gift.
+This policy may pay out a lump sum to cover that potential tax bill, ensuring your beneficiaries receive the full value of your gift.

 What happens if you don't pass away, but are diagnosed with a life-altering illness like cancer, a heart attack, or a stroke?
 This is where Critical Illness Cover (CIC) comes in.